wecodemore/wpstarter/docs/08-Custom-Steps-Development.md

 }
 ```

-With a pretty simple class we have written a flexible class that integrates with configuration and with WP Starter workflow (for example avoiding to overwrite, or asking for it, based on project settings).
+With a pretty simple class we have implemented a flexible behavior that integrates with configuration and with WP Starter workflow (for example avoiding to overwrite, or asking for it, based on project settings).

 For the ones who want to explore further, WP Starter also ships a `FileContentBuilder` object (obtained from the `Locater` via its `fileContentBuilder()` method) that can render the content of a file from a "template" file that contains placeholders and a set variables to fill them.